niklaspeper/rails-ng-sandbox/README.md

 1. Navigate to ng-frontend/
 2. Run `npm install` and you are ready to go
 3. Start dev server: `npm start`

+#### Login

+Use the following credentials for logging into the app:

+email: test@test.de
+password: 123456

 ### Code scaffolding